How to Use the Command 'gh' (with Examples)

 Explanation:

-• owner/repository: This argument specifies the owner and name of the repository you want to clone.
-Replace owner with the repository owner’s GitHub username and repository with the name of the repository.
+• owner/repository: Specifies the owner and the repository name that you wish to clone.
+Replace owner with the GitHub username or organization name and repository with the repository name.

 Code: